 Financial or technical considerations may occasionally lead us to use the services of a supplier based outside the European Economic Area (EEA), which in turn might lead to your personal information being transferred, processed and stored outside the EEA.
 If these suppliers are based in countries that European Union authorities do not consider provide adequate levels of protection for personal data, we take steps to provide suitable safeguards to protect your personal information, such as entering into the European Commission approved standard contractual clauses.
-If you would like to receive further information about our safeguards, please contact our Data Protection Officer.
+If you would like to receive further information about our safeguards, please contact use via our general enquiry contact form.

 We may legally be required to disclose your details if required to by the police or for regulatory reasons.
 We will only ever share your data in other circumstances if we have your consent to do so.

 How we keep your information up to date

 Where possible, we try to keep your records up to date; for example, using the Post Office’s National Change of Address database.
 However, we really appreciate it if you let us know if your contact details change.

 We will hold your personal information on our systems for as long as is necessary for the relevant activity, for example we will keep a record of any donations you have made for at least six years.

 If you ask us to stop sending you marketing materials, we will keep a record of your contact details and appropriate information to enable us to comply with your request not to be contacted by us.